 Sharing from our experience is one of the most important ways in which we can help the software developers and engineers that are just starting out.
-GOTO has asked some of the well-known and respected names from the industry things they wish they knew or that someone would have told them when they were starting out.
-Discover the stories of Mary Poppendieck, Mike Amundsen, Allen Holub, Bernd Rücker, Aino Vonge Corry, and Uncle Bob Martin.
+We asked some well-known and respected names from the industry what they wish they would have known when they were starting out.
+Discover tips and stories from Mary Poppendieck, Mike Amundsen, Allen Holub, Bernd Rücker, Aino Vonge Corry and Uncle Bob Martin.

 Mary Poppendieck: Hello, everybody.
 It's good to see all of you today.
 We're going to talk about what you wish you knew when you had your first coding job?
 What did you learn later, and maybe a little bit about how you learned it?
 And because I think stories are a great way to start, I'm going to start out with my own story and pretend that I'm not the moderator for a while.